legendu-net/blog/misc/content/2013/10/ubuntu-tips/ubuntu-tips.markdown

 [Ubuntu Sources List Generator](https://repogen.simplylinux.ch/)

-1. use CTRL + D in a folder to add it as a bookmark
+1. If a user never logged in before, removal disks won't be mounted.

-1. If a user never logged in before, the removal disk won't be mounted.
+    However,
-    But you can always mount the disk manually.
+    you can always mount the disk manually.

 2. If a user never logged in before, the vino-server is not usable.
     There is a solution if gdm is used,